worthlane/password_hacking/README.md

 cmp word ptr [0082], 3837   ; compare [0082] and "78"
 ```

-What is this command doing?
+What does this command?
 And why is it using commang line arguments adress (082h).
 If [0082] == 78 program will always save SUCCESS_PROMPT in SI register.
 Let's try to enter 78 in command line:

 ![](https://github.com/worthlane/password_hacking/blob/main/img/success.jpg)

 I'm sure that this password is not the correct one, but we passed verification and got the permission.

-## Second weakness (harder one) "buffer overflow"
+## Second vulnerability (harder one) "buffer overflow"

 ### Pre-hack information